grscheller/scheller-linux-archive/README.md

 # Geoffrey Scheller's Linux Software Development Archive
-My personal software development archive for Linux and Linux like environments.
+My personal software development archive for Linux and other POSIX like environments.
 The primary purpose of this GitHub repo is to permanently capture what I learn in a way that helps me stay up to speed on a variety of topics.
-The act of maintaining this repo helps me organize and prioritize my various software development interests.
+The act of maintaining this repo helps me organize and prioritize my various personal software development projects.

 ## Linux Configuration, Tools & Administration: